Ngoguey42/courses/standalone/Category_Theory.md

 - Addition / Multipication / String concatenation / Lists addition
 - Ex: Monoid analogy to strongly typed language

 # 3.2: Kleisli category (41:58)
+- Every set is a subset of itself
+- Subset is a partial order relation

+##### Ex: logging
+- Ref: separation of concern

 # 4.1: Terminal and initial objects (47:47)